Dataset Warehouse Views

-Sigma’s easy-to-use Dataset Warehouse Views feature empowers you to leverage the data you modeled in Sigma from the warehouse, or anywhere you can write SQL.
+Sigma’s Dataset Warehouse Views feature empowers you to leverage the data you modeled in Sigma from the warehouse, or anywhere you can write SQL.

 - A Snowflake or BigQuery connection